OpenSisma/opensisma.github.io/Documentation.md

 To this regard, we chose to adopt the uppercase one.

+Some columns of the original datasets have been dropped or modified according to our research purpose.
+More specifically:
+- The list of reconstruction works has been filtered according to the geographical names of the municipalities we provided, in order to find only those we were interested in;
+- The progress of reconstruction works has been divided into three types, according to an analysis of the start date and the end date of each intervention, e.i. if there was no start date and no end date, we assumed the reconstruction hasn't been started yet;
+- The MCS microseismic scale contains at times values separated by a dash like "7-8".
+In order to make it computationally understandable, we transformed these values into floats, e.i.
+"7.5".

 #### Education mashed-up dataset

 The mashing-up of the Education mashed-up dataset is not favoured by the different types of Python objects the values of the dataframes belong to, which make it impossible to merge together two columns of different object types even if they have the same content.
 An example has been found when trying to join CODICESCUOLA, a string, of D6 with the corresponding column of D4, an object.
 Secondly, open datasets that contain the same informative data (schools code, for instance) name it arbitrarily, making it difficult to automatize the mash-up process.